nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Each lesson in a module will only be allowed to have one zoom link, i.e. you will not be allowed to add multiple zoom links to the same lesson.

+_**Tips :**_ If you have 2 or more types of lectures in the same module, e.g. lecture on Monday and Wednesday, and they have **different zoom links**, you can add 2 zoom links with different lesson names e.g. `Mon-Lecture` and `Wed-Lecture`.

 </div>

   Format: `addzoom INDEX n/LESSON_NAME z/ZOOM_LINK`